 What to do if you are worried a child, young person or vulnerable adult is being abused:

-If you have concerns about the safety or welfare of a child or young person you should contact the relevant borough contact below or in an emergency dial 999.
+Safeguarding Children and Young People is everyone’s business.
+If you have concerns about the safety or welfare of a child or young person you should contact the relevant borough contacts below or in an emergency dial 999.

 Some adults are more at risk of abuse than others.
 This may be because they are less able to take care of themselves or protect themselves from harm, or because they depend on others for their care.
 It may be because they lack the mental capacity to make certain decisions.